dewa1002/mycode/README.md

 # mycode (Ansible Essentials)

 This is my attempt to learn about Ansible and the Essentials of Ansible.
 I will be checking in my playbooks to this repo.
+This will be an awesome adventure.

 ## Getting Started